The new year is here and so are the new year resolutions.

 #2) You can repeat your diet in the future.
 Once you reach your diet goals, maintaining your weight will be easy.
 But you never know what life will throw at you.
 If you measure your progress, you will know better how your body responds to your diet.
 In case you need to lose weight again in the future, you will already have a diet previously worked for you.
 If you measure and record everything, you can easily repeat the procedure.

 #3) Measuring your progress will encourage you to keep going on.
-There are few things happier in life than watching your efforts pay.
+There are few things happier in life than watching your efforts paying dividends.
 Hopping on the bathroom scale and seeing your body weight going down will keep you motivated during your diet.
 Warning: Remember that weight loss is not linear due to water retention or your metabolism adjusting to newfound conditions.
 It’s common to see the weight not moving for a couple of days (or even weeks) and then seeing 2-3 pounds down overnight.

 Success is the result of a strong mindset.
 Asking strong questions will lead to a strong mindset.